energywebfoundation/challenge/applications/contraktor.md

 *Need community feedback to prioritse integrations.
 Could be opened up for other developers to help build on top of this.

 ### Milestone #4: Integrations
-~2 weeks - development
+~2-3 weeks - development

 - CLI plugins (truffle & builder) that automatically upload verified contract's source with their deployed instances
-- Create an API gateway that allow for easy integration with tradition IT and enterprise system through OpenAPI & GraphQL endpoints
+- Create an API gateway that allow for easy consumption and integration with traditional IT and enterprise systems through OpenAPI & GraphQL endpoints
-- Abstracting away the complexities of interacting with blockchain, such as nonce, key and account management to reduce friction.
+- Abstracting away the complexities of interacting with blockchain, such as nonce, gas, key and account management to reduce friction.

 ### Milestone #5: Personal dashboards
 ~2-3 weeks - development